Treer/ip4/README.md

 #ip4

-A Windows command line utility which displays the IP address of each network adapter, as well as the external-IP address if the Internet is accessible.
+A Windows command line utility to list the IP address of every network adapter, as well as the external IP address if the Internet is accessible.

  * [Executable](https://github.com/Treer/ip4/releases/latest)
  * [Source code](https://github.com/Treer/ip4)